pmansour/interview-guidance/structured-interview-format.md

 A good interviewer is not out to get you, but wants to accurately record your best performance.
 In my experience as an interviewer, most people don't utilize the interviewer enough, and as a result they miss opportunities for help (at best), or give off the vibe that you're defensive.

 **Do**:
 - Ask for a hint if you're stuck.
-Make sure to clarify your thought process until that point, the ways you can go from there, and why you don't think any of them would work.
+  - Make sure to clarify your thought process until that point, the ways you can go from there, and why you don't think any of them would work.
-- State your assumptions to the interviewer, and ask them for a quick ACK.
+- State your assumptions to the interviewer.
 - Communicate your thought process as you go.
-- Get their quick ACK before you commit to a high-level approach.
+- Seek an ACK before you commit to a high-level approach.
-- Follow your interviewer's lead, even if it differs from the steps above.
+- Follow your interviewer's lead where it differs from the steps above.
-  - For example, your interviewer might ask you to implement multiple solutions.
+  - For example, your interviewer might want you to split your time over implementing multiple solutions.

 **Don't**:
 - Overly rely on your interviewer.
 It's okay to use your interviewer as a sounding board and get their thoughts every now and then, but make sure you're still showing critical thinking and coming up with independent solutions.
 - Stay quiet for a few minutes straight.
 Even if you need quiet time to think, make sure to give periodic updates to your interview on what's going on in your mind.

 ### Losing track of time
 Most candidates I've interviewed probably would have solved the problem given enough time.
 The challenge is that they don't have unlimited time -- part of what you're showing in an interview is that you have an efficient process to solve problems.
 Some companies (e.g. Google) even have an explicit rubric for efficacy with regard to time.

 It's almost always better to complete a solution that's mostly good but could use small improvements, rather than perfecting some small or unimportant parts while leaving critical pieces of the problem unsolved.

 **Do**:
-- Timebox various parts of the
+- Timebox various parts of the process above (see recommendations).
+- Prefer incremental progress to perfection.
+- Consider wearing a wrist-watch to the interview.

+**Don't**:
+- Panic if you're behind schedule.
+Instead, work with your interviewer to prioritize the most important parts of the problem and skip others.
+- Entertain black-or-white thinking.
+You don't need to implement the optimal solution to get an offer; you only need to convince your interviewer that you can problem solve and code.